iutools/iutools/java/iutools-apps/doc/INSTALL-iutools-apps.md

 Where `[webapps_sources]` is the root of the `webapps` directory in your dev project.

 Note that you may need to reload the HTML pages for changes to take effect.

+## Testing the app

+- Open your browser at http://localhost:8080/iutools/search.html
+- Enter a query term in syllabic or latin Inuktut, then hit _Search_